aridjayarecipes/cutesrecipes.web.app/content/post/2051-recipe-of-quick-butter-grilled-brussels-sprouts.md

 - "Halve both the Brussels sprouts and garlic lengthwise."
 - "In a small frying pan, heat butter and garlic on low heat with the cut-side of the garlic facing down.
 When the butter melts and the garlic becomes fragrant, add the Brussels sprouts, also cut-side down.
 Cover with a lid and steam cook on medium heat."
 - "After 2 minutes, remove the lid, turn over the brussels sprouts, reduce to low heat, cover again, and roast for 3 more minutes.
 After they are done cooking, season with salt and pepper, briskly sauté, then serve."
 - "Regarding the strength of the heat Brussels sprouts are easy to burn.
 In our home, we use an induction heating range.
 I gave the heat strengths as reference, but keep your eye on the pan and adjust the heat accordingly.
-A nice, crisp brown is good, but make sure it doesn't burn."
+A nice, crisp brown is good, but make sure it doesn&#39;t burn."
 categories:
 - Recipe
 tags: